emilyduchenne/emilyduchenne.github.io/_posts/2025-04-04-space-junk-coming-soon.md

 At 3:54 pm local time yesterday, a Falcon 9 SpaceX rocket launched from California’s Vandenberg Space Force Base into Earth’s lower orbit.
 On this rocket were 27 Starlink V2 Mini satellites, designed to provide internet access to remote locations across the globe.

 Missed the launch?
 Don’t worry - there’s one tomorrow, taking off from Florida with a batch of Starlink 6-72 satellites in tow.
 And another, this time from Jeff Bezoz’s Amazon, blasting into orbit on April 9th, carrying the company’s newly-developed Kuiper internet satellites with it.
 In fact, this April alone, there will be 13 rocket launches by space agencies and private companies across the world, all looking to make their mark in space.
 That’s more than 3 a week.
-And this explosion of spacefaring activity is leading to scientists voicing their concerns - less about the missions themselves, but what they’re leaving behind.
+And this explosion of spacefaring activity is leading to scientists voicing their concerns - less about the missions themselves, [but what they’re leaving behind] (https://fas.org/publication/how-do-you-clean-up-170-million-pieces-of-space-junk/).

-It’s time to talk about space travel’s dirty secret.
+Could we be running out of space - in space?

-What’s the Big Deal about Space Debris
+<u>What’s the Big Deal about Space Debris<u>

 Space debris, or space junk as it’s better known, is a problem out of science fiction, coming to a planet near you.
 But what even is it, you might be wondering.
-They are non-operational, human-made objects over 1cm travelling in the Low Earth Orbit (LEO): in other words, the junk left over from space missions orbiting round our cosmic backgarden.
+They are [non-operational, human-made objects over 1cm travelling in the Low Earth Orbit (LEO)] (https://www.esa.int/Space_Safety/Clean_Space/ESA_s_Zero_Debris_approach): in other words, the junk left over from space missions orbiting round our cosmic backgarden.

 While this includes defunct satellites, rocket parts and collision collateral, most are as small as a paint chip.
 However, this doesn’t mean it’s harmless, according to Dr Olivia Drayson from the German Science Institute.
 When moving at 18,000 mph, which is 7x the speed of a bullet, these fragments “can cause a huge amount of damage, puncturing spacecraft or posing risks to astronauts on spacewalks.”